S3gmentati0nFault/Slides/slides.md

 ## My academic life

-- 2018: Began my bachelor in Computer Engineering, couldn't finish due to Covid19 struggles.
+- 2018: Began my bachelor's in Computer Engineering, couldn't finish due to Covid19 struggles.

-- 2020: Changed my bachelor to computer science.
+- 2020: Changed my bachelor's to computer science.

 - 2022: Graduated with a thesis on Web Application development in team.
-In September I started my Master's.
+In September I started my master's.

 - 2023: Did my Erasmus in Heidelberg I attended a mix of courses in Computer Science, Scientific Computing and Physics.